nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 3.9.
 Finding all tasks using keyword or deadline: `find`

-Helps you quickly finds tasks whose name contain any of the given keywords.
-The results will come with an index number attached.<br>
+Helps you quickly finds tasks whose name or description contain any of the given keywords.
+The results will come with an index number attached.
+The search is case insensitive.
+Also, the order of the keywords does not matter.<br>
-Format: find KEYWORDS [dl/DATE]
+Format: find KEYWORDS|dl/DATE&TIME

-> finds tasks whose task name or description contains any of the given keywords
-> ‘find dl/’ finds tasks whose deadline falls on specified date
->
-> The search is case insensitive, the order of the keywords does not matter, only the name is searched, and tasks matching at least one keyword will be returned

 Examples:

-* `find Project Name/Description`
+* `find Project`
 * `find dl/12-08-2017`

 ## 3.10.
 Marking entries as done : `mark`